 A person is deprived of their liberty if they are:

-- not free to leave the care home or hospital
+- not free to leave a care home or hospital

 - subject to continuous supervision and control

 - unable to consent to the above arrangement due to lack of mental capacity.

 If it is necessary to detain or restrain a person who is staying in a care home or hospital, the law states that the care home or hospital must apply to the local authority to register a lawful deprivation of liberty.